 Just so you know, this post may contains affiliate links.
 If you click through to a website and register or purchase something, I get a commission from that sale at no extra cost to you.
 All opinions and reviews are my own.

 Very often the temptation to just find the easiest way to display your design is the winning factor however, there are lots of options at this point and one of those is a Canvas Board.

 This is a Strong Board no more than 4mm thick which is extremely rigid so you get a really nice smooth finish to your embroidery after you have mounted it.

 (Not to be confused with a Canvas panel which is usually canvas stapled on to a thicker frame.)

-My newest design is an 8 inch square and my intention from the very start was to get this mounted on to a canvas board to show off the piece to its full effect.
+My Garden Glory design is an 8 inch square and my intention from the very start was to get this mounted on to a canvas board to show off the piece to its full effect.